Jewish Ethnographic Expedition: Expedition

-Overall, the expedition of 1912 was conducted on July 1 to October 15, and of 1913 from June to September 20.
-The expeditions were officially ended after Yudovin and Rechtman were arrested as spies in Zhitomir at the end of 1914; An-sky, who already left for St. Petersburg, was able to obtain for them documents stating that they worked for the Imperial Anthropological and Ethnographical Museum, and both men were swiftly released with all collected materials.
+Overall, the expedition of 1912 was conducted from July 1 to October 15, and of 1913 from June to September 20.
+The expeditions were officially ended after Yudovin and Rechtman were arrested as spies in Zhitomir at the end of 1914; An-sky, who had already left for St. Petersburg, was able to obtain for them documents stating that they worked for the Imperial Anthropological and Ethnographical Museum, and both men were swiftly released with all collected materials.

 Ethnography and relief work during the war

 I recalled the shard of the Ten Commandments that I had found at the profaned and shattered synagogue in Dembits.
 All that was left on the fragment were the words kill and commit adultery.